buuug7/notes/css/basic.md

 }

 @media (min-width: 1200px) {
-  /* This part is only read by viewports wider than 1200px */ body {
+  /* This part is only read by viewport wider than 1200px */ body {
     font-size: 16px;
   }
 }
 ```

-here, the default text size is `14px`, but to accommodate for larger viewports, the text size is set to `16px` if the viewport is wider than 1200 pixels.
+here, the default text size is `14px`, but to accommodate for larger viewport, the text size is set to `16px` if the viewport is wider than 1200 pixels.

-### several parameters
+#### several parameters

 you can require **2 conditions** for a media query to be activated.